The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 Pine Beach, New Jersey

 Q. There must be more to this technique.
 I bought the blue crystal copper sulphate and used a brush to apply it to the solder, but there was no reaction.
 What steps am I missing?
 Should I crush the crystals into powder first?
-Thanks, TaraTara W
+Thanks, TaraTara W [last name deleted for privacy by Editor]

 - Dry Prong, Louisiana